Grazfather/grazfather.github.io/_posts/2018-11-24-Microcorruption-Hollywood.md

 e000  11F44: B012 1000 call   #0x10
 e000  126DD: B140 6800 0600 mov    #0x68, 0x6(SP)
 e000  12E76: B012 1000 call   #0x10
+...
 {% endhighlight %}

-Fuckin' rights buddy.
 What we are seeing here is the prompt "What's the password?" being printed, one character at a time.
 After this is the validation:

 {% highlight asm %}
+...
 B140 0026 0600 mov    #0x2600, 0x6(SP)
 B140 0001 0800 mov    #0x100, 0x8(SP)
 3240 0082      mov    #0x8200, SR